rubenrincon/dbximgdemo/README.md

 This application should be able to read a specific app folder for any Dropbox user who consents.
 For this we need to build an authentication flow where user is redirected to Dropbox to enter credentials and then authorize this app to read users Dropbox.
 After this is done, a folder inside Dropbox will be created with the name of this app and the middleware will be able to access the contents of that folder only.

-The most secure way to do this is using an ***authorization code flow.***  In this flow, after the authorization step, Dropbox issues a code to the user that is exchanged for a token via the middleware.
-The middleware stores the token and is never visible to the web browser.
+The most secure way to do this is using an ***authorization code flow.***  In this flow, after the authorization step, Dropbox issues a code to the middleware that is exchanged for a token.
+The middleware stores the token and is never visible to the Web browser.
 To know who is the user requesting the token, we use a session.
 At first,  we will simply use a hardcoded session value and save it in a cache, but later we will replace it with a proper library to manage sessions and cookies and will be stored on a persistent database.

 Before writing any code, we need to do an important configuration step in Dropbox:

 Pre-register a redirect URL in the Dropbox admin console.
 Temporarily we will use a localhost endpoint which is the only permitted http URL.
-For anything different to home, you need to use a https.
+For anything different to home, you need to use https.
 We will use a `/oauthredirect` endpoint.
 So enter the URL [http://localhost:3000/](http://localhost:3000/dbxlogin)oauthredirect and press the **Add** button.

 Also we we will not use implicit grant, so you can disable it.